Boat Handrails, Grab Rails & Grab Bars

 Grab rails are shorter and meant for quick, temporary holds, while handrails are longer and provide continuous support along walkways or stairs.

-What are the best materials for boat handrails?
+What are the most common materials used for boat handrails?

 Boat handrails are commonly made from stainless steel, teak, nylon, and aluminum, chosen for their durability and corrosion resistance in marine environments.